kryherd/misc/AVIntegration/README.md

 # Audio-Visual Integration

-This folder contains the point-light PsychoPy version of the AV Integration experiment (for more info on the paradigm, see [Irwin et al., (2016)](https://asa.scitation.org/doi/abs/10.1121/1.4971110) and [Irwin et al., (2018)](http://booksandjournals.brillonline.com/content/journals/10.1163/22134808-00002580).
+This folder contains the behavioral PsychoPy version of the AV Integration experiment (for more info on the paradigm, see [Irwin et al., (2016)](https://asa.scitation.org/doi/abs/10.1121/1.4971110) and [Irwin et al., (2018)](http://booksandjournals.brillonline.com/content/journals/10.1163/22134808-00002580).

 ### Contents:
 * `AV_Int_pointLight.py` - this is the PsychoPy experiment.
-* `twoAFC_stim.csv` - stim listing
-* `twoAFC_stim_clip.csv` - clipped version of the stim to help with testing the experiment
-* Audio files
+* `audio` - contains audio files
-* Video files
+* `video` - contains video files
-* Results folder (including `gj.txt`)
+* `stim` - contains stimulus files.
+If you want to change which videos appear, look at the files in here.

-**Note:** If you want to test the experiment, change the `"twoAFC_stim.csv"` in line 134 to `"twoAFC_stim_clip.csv"`.
+**Note:** If you want to test the experiment, change the `"%s_stim.csv"` in line 189 to `"%s_stim_clip.csv"` and `goodness_stim.csv` to `goodness_stim_clip.csv`.
 This will use the shorter stimuli lists, making testing a lot easier.

+**Another note:** If you want to run this on a Mac, change all of the double backslashes `\\` to one forward slash `/`.

+## Experiment Structure

+### Task 1: Audio-visual integration, 2-alternative forced choice

+This task has 3 blocks of 100 trials each.
+In each block, 50 trials have the `ba_base` sound and the other 50 have the `ba_redu` sound.
+Each block has only one type of stimulus (AV/face, PIX/pixelated face, or PL/point-light).

+Participants respond to each stimulus by pressing either `f` or `j` to indicate which sound they heard.

+Results files for this task are labeled `AVINt_2AFC_sub-XXXX.csv`.

+### Task 2: Audio-visual integration, goodness ratings

+In this task, participants see stimuli and are asked to respond how good of a /ba/ sound they heard (strong/medium/weak/none).
+Stimuli type (AV/PIX/PL) are presented randomly.
+There are 18 trials of each type (9 /ba/ and 9 /a/).

+Participants respond by pressing `1`, `2`, `3`, or `4` to indicate how good the /ba/ sound was.

+Results files for this task are labeled `AVInt_goodness_sub-XXXX.csv`.

 ## How to Run